Why Elton John is a pop piano legend

 Elton John and the perfect merge between quantity and quality

 A major word used to describe Elton John is “prolific”, due to the 30 solo albums and 14 collaborations he crafted throughout his career.
 Though nothing beats the anticipation of waiting ten years for the next James Cameron masterpiece, there is something to be said for consistency.
 After all, Elton John’s commitment to production proved the point that practice makes perfect – even for those with inborn talent.

 Elton John’s iconic writing style yields a wide variety of potential sounds.
 Though “Tiny Dancer” (1792), “Goodbye Yellow Brick Road” (1973) and “Don’t Let The Sun Go Down on Me” (1974) were written in immediate succession, they each have their own unique identities.
 This shows above all else that a perfect merge between quantity and quality is possible and that Elton John found it.

 So why Is Elton John a pop music legend?

 And what does that mean for your piano-learning process?

 First, if music’s primary purpose is to evoke emotion in yourself and the listener, how amazing is it to know that this effect can be created with just a few notes?
 In his brilliance, Elton John created works of art that are accessible to the masses.
 You don’t have to achieve Elton John’s pianistic prowess to recreate the emotions that stream from his music.

 Second, Elton John’s music shows how versatile piano music can be, floating across genres with confidence.
 Hopefully, as you grow in your piano playing abilities, you will experiment with pop songs, classical legends, Broadway hits and even jazz.
 You may find you like one genre better than the others.
 Or, like Elton John, you may find a happy medium between all of them.

-By the way… We created a freestyle arrangement of “Rocket Man”.
+By the way… We created a piano cover of “Rocket Man”.
 We hope you enjoy it!